Getting more points in Immigration Points Test

-The most common way applicants gain points are by Age, Education, English ability, Australian and overseas work experience, studying in Australia and studying in Regional Australia.
-Below is a short overview of some common ways to gain points
+The most common way applicants gain points on the points test are for: Age, Education, English ability, Australian and overseas work experience, studying in Australia and studying in Regional Australia.
+Below is a short overview of some common ways to gain additional points.

 Australia Study Requirement

 In order to encourage applicants to study in Australia, applicants can receive 5 additional points if they have studied in Australia.
 Please note these 5 points are in addition to the points you would receive for your highest education qualification.

 Additional 5 points

 You will receive an additional 5 points by completing a Degree, Diploma or Trade Qualification in a courses/courses that were completed in:

 The Australian Government wants to encourage foreigners to study in regional areas.
 As such, if you both live and study in a regional area for at least 2 years, you gain an extra 5 points.